kylewu/benzinga/README.md

 In models.py, you will find some concepts which are very common in stock market.
 For example,
 * I double check price synced before making an order.
-* Every Order is kept in DB
+* Every Order is kept in DB (although I don't make use of them now)

 I also try to write code in different ways.
 For example, login form is a Django form while search blank is ony a `<input>` tag.

-I follow most of styles from pep8, but 80-char length per line.
+I follow most styles from pep8, but 80-char length per line.
 Nowadays we have wider screen so I prefer loosening this rule.

+I set one env variable with command `heroku config:set ON_HEROKU=1`.
+In settings.py, there a flag `ON_HEROKU = 'ON_HEROKU' in os.environ` which can be used to check where am I.

 Drawbacks